 MMS messages do have some advantages, though.
 Because MMS messages can include videos and pictures, they often have higher engagement rates and may get shared more on social media.

-Apple's iMessage, WhatsApp, WeChat, and Facebook Messenger are examples of "Over the Top" or OTT applications.
+Apple's iMessage, WhatsApp, WeChat, and Facebook Messenger are examples of "Over the Top" or OTT applications for instant messaging.
 Unlike SMS, OTT applications like WhatsApp do not require the user to connect to a cellular network.

 The advantages of OTT applications are they are free to customers who have unlimited data plans (and inexpensive for those who do not), allow users to send videos and other multimedia, and often have additional features like video chatting.